asyncapi/website/pages/blog/2023-summary.md

 />

 #### Newsletter
 On the 5th of April, 2023, we sent out our first AsyncAPI Community Updates Newsletter.
-The main aim was to summarize monthly activities and initiatives in the community straight to your inbox.
+The main aim was to summarize monthly community activities/initiatives straight to your inbox.
 Over the past nine months, the December Edition was the most popular due to the release of the AsyncAPI v3 (one of our major accomplishments in 2023).

 <Figure